cfjedimaster/twitter-openwhisk/readme.md

 sendTweet - sends a tweet.
 This one requires the access_token values.
 Args supported:

 * status - text of the new tweet
+* image - optional - url of an image to attach

 ### License